Ismat27/quiz_learn/README.md

 Required fields (data):

-- username: the username of the user as recorded in the database
+- username: The username of the user as recorded in the database.
-- point: points obtained by user after spinning.
-This to be integer
+- point: Points obtained by user after spinning.
+This to be an integer.

 Sample Request